mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 In Java, the recommended approach to object reuse is: "Don't do it!
 Allocations are cheap, the GC handles it better than you".
 Java programmers listen, and often it works.
 But now and then a Java program eats CPU like mad and fix is "increase heap size".
-And it seems now that every Java program needs gigabyte of heap just to start.
-Ask your opinioated-non-Java-programmer friend and he will tell you harsh truth - Java is slow, Java is a memory hog.
+And now it seems that every Java program needs gigabyte of heap just to start.
+Ask your opinionated-non-Java-programmer friend and he will tell you harsh truth - Java is slow, Java is a memory hog.

 One common failure mode when listening advice like that is running code under heavy allocation